 My Bedroom: I have a special little nook in my bedroom, and every time I walk into my bedroom I am drawn to my sacred space.
 The energy from this sacred corner calls me to come spend time in it whenever I am home.
 I have personally created the space in my bedroom mainly because of the nurturing energy that radiates from it, I find that it soothes me to sleep at night.

 The walls have beautiful pictures on them - one of my favourites is a gentle cow wearing a fresh flower tiara.
-I have hand-dyed scarves, mala beads, a huge white dream catcher, crystals, some seashells from the cook islands, a book of meditation mantras, plants, a salt lamp, oils and candles.
+I have hand-dyed scarves, mala bead necklaces, a huge white dream catcher, crystals, some seashells from the cook islands, a book of meditation mantras, plants, a salt lamp, oils, candles and a bottle of my hand-crafted Serenity Aromatherapy Spray.
 Everything in there is intentional.
 I also try and put a bunch of fresh flowers in there weekly.

 I created it next to a big window, where I am bathed by the gentle light that radiates through in the afternoon.
 It truly is a serene space.